corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Unix:

 1. Run ``./gradlew samples:attachment-demo:deployNodes`` to create a set of configs and installs under ``samples/attachment-demo/build/nodes``
-2. Run ``./samples/attachment-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes
+2. Run ``./samples/attachment-demo/build/nodes/runnodes`` to open up three new terminal tabs/windows with the three nodes and webserver for BankB
 3. Run ``./gradlew samples:attachment-demo:runRecipient``, which will block waiting for a trade to start
 4. Run ``./gradlew samples:attachment-demo:runSender`` in another terminal window to send the attachment.
 Now look at the other windows to see the output of the demo